-Looking for easy Christmas porch ideas for a welcoming entryway?
-Today I’m sharing my outdoor Christmas decorations for this holiday season and what every southern porch should have to be decked out for Christmas!
+Inside: Looking for easy Christmas porch ideas for a welcoming entryway?
+Tour my outdoor Christmas decor for this season and find out what every southern porch should have to be decked out for the holidays! ➡

 Since this is a porch tour, let’s begin there.
-And while we’re at it, we can talk about all of the things southern porches have in common at Christmas!
+And while we’re at it, let’s talk about all of the things southern porches have in common at Christmas!

 You’ll always see a place to sit and stay a spell on a southern porch.
-And for the holidays it’s easy to make rockers even more inviting with some Christmas pillows.
+And for the holidays it’s easy to make rockers on each end of the porch even more inviting with some Christmas pillows.

-And if there are no rockers, there’s sure to be a bench or a swing.
-Like my bench on this small porch in the side yard.
+And if there are no rockers, there’s sure to be a bench or a porch swing.
+Like my bench on this small covered porch in the side yard.

 Greenery in magnolia and pine.

-Decorating my front porch for Christmas was all about greenery.
-I included fresh cedar and magnolia from the yard and some faux pine and other winter greens from my stash.
+Decorating my festive front porch for Christmas was all about greenery and natural elements.
+I included fresh cedar and magnolia from the yard and some faux pine, pine cones and other winter greens from my stash.

 And speaking of lanterns, you’ll hardly see any porch decorated for Christmas without one, much less a southern porch.

-I used a small red lantern as the center of this basket arrangement.
+I placed a small red lantern at the center of this basket arrangement.

-If there’s room, you’ll almost always see at least one Christmas tree on a southern porch, sometimes even full sized ones.
-My porch is shallow so that’s not an option but I still worked in three small ones!
+If there’s room, you’ll almost always see at least one Christmas tree on a southern porch, sometimes even full-sized ones.
+My porch is shallow so that’s not an option but I still worked in three mini trees!

 I balanced out the large lantern on the other side of the front door with this Christmas tree.
-I’ve had it for years so I don’t mind putting it outside.
+I’ve had it for years so I don’t mind putting it outside on the porch.
 I spruced it up with some greenery and red berry picks and made it appear frostier with a spray of white paint.

 In the concrete bowls that flank the entrance, I “planted” two faux topiaries.
 I attached red shatterproof ball ornaments and they got the same frosty look as the other tree to tie them all together.